halilibrahimavsar/documentation/data-structure/pandas_py.md

 # PANDAS DOC

-pandas' some subsection is Series and DataFrame.
+Pandas' some subsection is Series and DataFrame.
 Series is one dimensional and dataframe is two dimensional. if we slice dataframe we obtain series, so this mean dataframe contains series.